Overview

 type: a string starting withaudit_... -

-trace_id: a short correlation id for linking related records -
+trace_id: a short correlation id for linking related records from the same operation or auth flow -

 timestamp: POSIXct time when the event was created (fromSys.time()) - Additional key/value fields depending on the event (see event catalog)